Deadline approaching: Help us reach Tier 1 by July 19!

 Campaign Phase One (January - March)

 This part of the campaign was all about getting out there to meet people, get my feet wet and hands dirty, and exploring all the different ways people engage with the local government.
-It has been a beautiful experience to learn more through directly through attending meetings, volunteer opportunities, niche forums, conferences, town halls, and other types of events that have led to insightful conversations that have helped reshape my platform and provide some compelling ideas after connecting some dots.
+It has been a beautiful experience to learn more going to neighborhood and business association meetings, volunteer opportunities, niche forums, conferences, town halls, and other types of events that have led to insightful conversations that have helped reshape my platform and provide some compelling ideas after connecting some dots.

 You can see a quick video recap of what this looked like here.
-The goal was to help close the gaps being a political outsider, and start building important relationships in the community.
+The goal was to help close any gaps I have being a political outsider, and start building important relationships in the community.

-This part of the campaign is about getting people together to ideate and problem solve.
-I will lean on my community organizing experience to host a number of events with other candidates and community partners to convene stakeholders, neighbors, and folks interested in making a difference.
+This part of the campaign was about getting people together to ideate and problem solve.
+I leaned on my community organizing experience to host a number of events with other candidates and community partners to convene stakeholders, neighbors, and folks interested in making a difference.

 Economic Independence, Civic Engagement, and Local Resilience